omidarmat/onLearn/threejs.md

 ## Creating a geometry

-Before creating a geometry, you need to understand how to store buffer geomtery data.
+Before creating a geometry, you need to understand how to store **buffer geomtery data**.
 You first need to create the data that would then be used as vertices data.
 To do this, you should use `Float32Array`, which is **typed array** which can only store `float`s.
 It has a fixed length and therefore, it is easier for the computer to handle.

 There are 2 ways of creating and filling a `Float32Array`: